dimanzt/reading-group/README.md

-# reading-group
+# Research Papers Reading Group

-Research Papers Reading Group at the Penn State School of EECS
+This repository contains practical information for the reading group organized by students in the school of EECS at Penn State.